iarsystems/bx-jenkins-ci/README.md

 ![gitea-warnings-ng](https://github.com/felipe-iar/bx-jenkins-ci/assets/54443595/04068ef2-edfd-40a7-80b4-4a2585f30e48)

+> [!NOTE]
->__Note__ Jenkins provides plugins for many other Git server providers such as GitHub, GitLab or Bitbucket.
+> Jenkins provides plugins for many other Git server providers such as GitHub, GitLab or Bitbucket.
 Although these services also offer their own CI infrastructure and runners.
 Gitea was picked for this tutorial for its simplicity to deploy in a container.
 Refer to [Managing Jenkins/Managing Plugins][url-jenkins-docs-plugins] for further details.

 ## Issues